Table of Contents

-Whether you’re just beginning your real estate investing journey or already have some experience, you’ll eventually need to decide between two different investment possibilities.
+Whether you’re just beginning your real estate investing journey, or you may already have some experience.
+You’ll eventually need to decide between two different investment possibilities.
 Should you choose one property or the other?
 Which property will be a better return on your investment in the long term?

-To answer these questions, investors can use a variety of mathematical formulas and compare the metrics of similar properties.
-You might look at, , price, and more.
-But you can also use the IRR or internal rate of return.
+To answer these questions, investors can use various formulas and compare metrics of similar properties to answer questions such as cash flow, net income, price and more.
+However, they can also use internal rate of return IRR.

 What is IRR?

 IRR or the “internal rate of return” is a financial analysis metric that investors can use to determine how profitable a potential investment might be.
-It’s closely related to other metrics like the net present value or NPV, but it’s also a distinct calculation that may be a very valuable tool as you build yourfrom scratch.
+It’s closely related to other real estate investment metrics like the net present value or NPV.
+However, it’s also a distinct calculation that may be a very valuable tool as you build your portfolio from scratch.

 In general, the internal rate of return describes the discount rate at which the NPV of a set of cash flows equals zero.
 Put another way, the IRR is how quickly a real estate investment grows or shrinks.
 You can think of the IRR as the compounded annual rate of return.